vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

 It was very convenient, but it was more of a web framework function than a web server function.
-The web server’s role is to provide a minimal interface.
-With that in mind, I removed every abstraction on top of `ResponseBody`, so that the user handles everything outside the web server logic:
+The web server's role is to provide a minimal interface.
+With that in mind, I removed every abstraction on top of *ResponseBody*, so that the user handles everything outside the web server logic:

 ```gleam
 fn handle_request(req: Request(ewe.Connection)) -> Response(ewe.ResponseBody) {